-The Technology Action Plan details the steps needed to disseminate the rehabilitation technology for wastewater treatment plants using artificial wetlands.
+The Dominican Republic’s Technology Action Plan details the steps needed to disseminate rehabilitation technology for wastewater treatment plants using artificial wetlands.
 By 2022, the goal is that 178,000 people will have benefitted from the establishment of these wastewater treatment plants in five marginal neighbourhoods in Santo Domingo province.

-To combat these effects, technical assistance from UNEP DTU Partnership experts highlighted the need for soil conservation technologies and a forestry monitoring system.
-From a mitigation standpoint, the TNA led to the prioritization of two mitigation technologies in the electricity sector.
 The Technology Action Plan outlines a short-term technology as a change of lighting systems in public facilities, with six public institutions acting as a pilot project.
-This is projected to save 3.1 million Kwh annually, accounting for 35% of the total energy efficiency potential in the Dominican Republic.
-A longerterm technology is the use of biomass to create electricity and heat.
+This is projected to save 3.1 million kilo-watt hours annually, accounting for 35% of the total energy efficiency potential in the Dominican Republic.
+A longer-term technology is the use of biomass to create electricity and heat.

 Another pilot project detailed in the Technology Action Plans is the installation of rainwater collection systems in 131 homes in the rural La Sierrecita community, stabilizing otherwise unreliable water sources.
 The National Institute of Water Resources (INDRHI) was included in the TNA planning phases and they are the key actor in realizing the project.